In the world of business espionage there is a golden time to install bugs, taps, and other electronic surveillance items.

 - FISMA – Federal Information Security Management Act

 - DoD 8100.2 – Use of Commercial Wireless Devices, Services and Technologies in the Department of Defense Global Information Grid

 - Basel II Accord – Banking

 - EU – CRD (Cad 3) – EU – Capital Requirements Directive – Banking

-Security seals are used to seal phones and other objects after inspection.
+Security seals are used to seal phones, tag non-malicious USB cables and other objects after inspection.
 Items previously inspected and sealed may be re-examined at any time to verify seal integrity.
 The seal numbers are recorded in the written report.

 Keep the following in mind when examining these seals.
 A damaged or missing seal may indicate tampering.
 A missing seal may also indicate the object being sealed was replaced with a pre-bugged, identical-looking item.
 Either condition is a suspicious incident which should be investigated further.